diego-lda/gtreg/README.md

 -   Imports necessary packages for functions.
 -   Has an simple application vignette to get results.
 -   Basic documentation.

+#### New in 0.4.0

+In this version new changes add solvers that use the `gtregpy` python package to solve the gtr problem using reticulate.

 ## Installation